MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 :::image type="content" source="media/advanced-flow/PVAConnector_Output_2.JPG" alt-text="Power Virtual Agents response outputs." border="false":::

-This example creates a fully functional flow that accepts two parameters, a `string`, and a `number`, and returns them to a bot as outputs.
+This example creates a fully functional flow that accepts two parameters, a string, and a number, and returns them to a bot as outputs.

 Select **Save** to save your new flow.